kubeflow-kale/kubeflow-kale.github.io/index.md

 ---------------------------------------------------------------------

 > #### TL;DR

-> Kale (Kubeflow Automated Pipelines Engine) is a tool composed of a Jupyter extension and a Python engine that lets a user deploy a Jupyter Notebook into a [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) workflow just by tagging the Notebook cells - no KFP SDK code required.
+Kale lets you deploy Jupyter Notebooks that run on your laptop to Kubeflow Pipelines, without requiring *any* of the Kubeflow SDK boilerplate.
+You can define pipelines just by annotating a Notebook's code cells and clicking a deployment button in the Jupyter UI.
+Kale will take care of converting the Notebook to a valid Kubeflow Pipelines deployment, taking care of resolving data dependencies and managing the pipeline's lifecycle.

 #### Introduction

 In our experience, the machine learning and data processing prototyping phase often happens using Jupyter Notebooks.
 This can result in disorganized code that performs data processing, feature engineering, model definition, training and testing - all into the same notebook.
 Experiments can become hard to maintain and reproduce, possibly leading to wrong results and a lot of additional work.
 A messy ML pipeline makes it much harder also to deploy it in the Cloud for scale up and production.

 Kubeflow is becoming the standard de-facto platform when dealing with large scale machine learning workflows on top of Kubernetes.
 It is designed to simplify the setup, deployment and monitoring of Machine Learning jobs both in the Cloud and on-premises clusters, leveraging on and ecosystem of Cloud Native components.
-Together with the newly introduced Kubeflow Pipelines (KFP) platform, Kubeflow can help data scientist and software engineers to better organize end-to-end Machine Learning projects, from on-premise prototyping to scaling up in the Cloud and production serving.
+Together with the newly introduced [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) (KFP) platform, Kubeflow can help data scientist and software engineers to better organize end-to-end Machine Learning projects, from on-premise prototyping to scaling up in the Cloud and production serving.

 ---